anderskm/gputil/README.md

 ## Examples

 ### Occupy only a single GPU in TensorFlow
 By default, TensorFlow will occupy all available GPUs when using a gpu as a device (e.g. `tf.device('\gpu:0')`).
 By setting the environment variable `CUDA_VISIBLE_DEVICES`, the GPUs can be hidden from TensorFlow via CUDA (See [CUDA_VISIBLE_DEVICES - Masking GPUs](http://acceleware.com/blog/cudavisibledevices-masking-gpus)).
-Using GPUstats.py, the CUDA_VISIBLE_DEVICES can be set programmically based on the available GPUs.
+Using GPUstats.py, the CUDA_VISIBLE_DEVICES can be set programmatically based on the available GPUs.
 Below is a minimum working example of how to only occupy 1 GPU in TensorFlow using GPUstats.
 To run the code, copy it into a new python file (e.g. `demo_tensorflow_gpustats.py`) and run it (e.g. enter `python demo_tensorflow_gpustats.py` in a terminal).